-By utilizing VSLO, students will have access to search and apply for clinical clerkship electives at participating residency programs in disciplines of the student's choosing.
+By utilizing VSLO and other national platforms, students will have access to search and apply for clinical clerkship electives at participating residency programs in disciplines of the student's choosing.
 Note: VSLO charges a per-elective application fee.

 Students are required to complete/upload many documents related to elective applications.
 The Office of the Registrar is able to upload certain documents including, but not limited to: